AdobeDocs/developer-distribute/src/pages/guides/faq.md

 [Adobe Developer Distribution](https://developer.adobe.com/distribute/home) is a new portal for Creative Cloud developers who wish to distribute new and manage existing UXP plugins in the Creative Cloud Marketplace.
 The Creative Cloud Marketplace can be found in both the **Stock & Marketplace** tab in the Creative Cloud desktop app, and on the web within [the Exchange Marketplace](https://exchange.adobe.com/apps/browse/cc?product=All&sort=MOST_POPULAR).
 The new Developer Distribution portal offers a powerful and flexible surface for developers to rapidly create and update listings, and receive approval with minimal reviewer turnaround time.

 ### Who can use Developer Distribution?
-All UXP plugin developers who wish to list their plugins in the Creative Cloud Marketplace need to use the [Developer Distribution](https://developer.adobe.com/distribute/home) portal to submit their plugins for review and approval.
-UXP developers can list new plugin listings and manage existing plugin listings within the Developer Distribution portal.
+All Creative Cloud plugin developers (developers of UXP and ZXP i.e. CEP/MXI & non-plugin items) who wish to list their plugins in the Creative Cloud Marketplace need to use the [Developer Distribution](https://developer.adobe.com/distribute/home) portal to submit their plugins for review and approval.
+Creative Cloud plugin developers can list new plugin listings and manage existing plugin listings within the Developer Distribution portal.

-In the near future (in 2023), we plan to migrate all CEP/ZXP listings to the Developer Distribution portal to enable management of all listings from Developer Distribution, irrespective of the type of plugin.

 ### What happens to my existing listings in the Developer Console?
 As of today, developers with existing UXP plugin listings in the Developer Console can find them all in Developer Distribution.
 All listings were successfully migrated to the new platform and can now take advantage of all the cool new features of the Developer Distribution platform.

-### Is Developer Console going away?
-No, the API access needs, SDK downloads, etc will continue to be on the Developer Console.

-### Should I keep using the Exchange Partner Portal?
-All CEP/ZXP plugin developers need to keep using Exchange Partner Portal for listing new plugins, as well as managing their existing listings.

-In the near future (in 2023), we plan to migrate all CEP/ZXP listings to the Developer Distribution portal to enable management of all listings from Developer Distribution irrespective of the type of plugin.

 ### I distribute templates/brush packs/textures/filters or other non-plugin items via the Exchange.
 Can I use Developer Distribution?
-If you package templates/brush packs/textures/filters, you will need to keep listing them via Exchange Partner Portal.
-There is no change to how ZXP packages (or other types of non-UXP packages) are listed on the marketplace for the time being.
+Yes.
+From June 2023, you can list your non-plugin items as well as your ZXP packages from Developer Distribution.
+All your existing listings that you had created on Partner Portal have been migrated on Developer Distribution.

 ### What’s new in Developer Distribution?
 Developer Distribution is a modern distribution platform optimized for minimizing friction in developers’ listing workflows.